 Now if we integrate around the loop, from start to finish, we find

-In contrast, s is not a potential.
-There is no way you can join up the hash marks in figure 1 to create a well-behaved contour map.
+The arc-length s is not a potential.
+There is no way you can join up the waymarks in figure 1 to create a well-behaved contour map.
 The s-value cannot be interpreted as a height.

 Forsooth, if we consider the (x,y) plane to be our state space, s is not even a function of state.
 Now s is a perfectly good function of s as we move along the path, but s is not a function of location in the (x,y) plane.
 This is particularly obvious at the point where the path crosses itself.